and caring communities. We are dedicated to inspiring people to reach

 The Connection, Inc., was formed in 1972 as a community response to the devastation being wrought on families and communities from the problems of substance abuse, dependency, addiction, crime, poverty and neglect.

 The Connection was one of Connecticut's first agencies to initiate community-based treatment programs.
 We have found repeatedly, and research has shown, that services provided in the community are especially effective – helping both the person or family in need, as well as contributing to the well-being of the community.
 We strive to offer the community a chance to recognize the power and benefits of caring for people and supporting their ability to grow.

 The Connection boasts a staff of more than 400 full- and part-time employees dedicated to the agency's mission of "helping men help themselves."
 These competent, caring professionals, ranging from counselors and senior managers to supervisors and support staff, work tirelessly to respond to the ever-growing needs of those seeking our help.
 Please get acquainted with these staff:

 "We get to know the children and impact their lives"

-As a senior therapist for The Connection’s Connecting Children and Families Foster Care Program, Michele and her staff match children with parents in Connecticut who are willing to make a long-term commitment to the child, then provide an array of all-encompassing services when and where they are needed.
+As a program director for The Connection’s Connecting Children and Families Foster Care Program, Michele and her staff match children with parents in Connecticut who are willing to make a long-term commitment to the child, then provide an array of all-encompassing services when and where they are needed.
 Michele has worked with us for more than ten years and she acknowledges that she gets pleasure from placing children in homes and then watching them grow up.
 According to Michele, “We get to know the children and impact their lives.”